 New MLOps (DevOps for Machine Learning) capabilities in Azure Machine Learning brings the sophistication of DevOps to data science, with orchestration and management capabilities to enable effective ML Lifecycle management.

-How to set up your service connection:
+How to set up your service connection

 To create a service connection to access your AzureML artifacts, first select your project.
 Go to project settings, then service connections and click on Azure Resource Manager.

 Select AzureMLWorkspace for the scope level, then fill in the following subsequent parameters.

 Have any issues or feedback?
 Let us know here - https://feedback.azure.com/forums/257792-machine-learning